Dark matter: Cosmic microwave background

 Although both dark matter and ordinary matter are matter, they do not behave in the same way.
 In particular, in the early universe, ordinary matter was ionized and interacted strongly with radiation via Thomson scattering.
 Dark matter does not interact directly with radiation, but it does affect the cosmic microwave background (CMB) by its gravitational potential (mainly on large scales) and by its effects on the density and velocity of ordinary matter.
 Ordinary and dark matter perturbations, therefore, evolve differently with time and leave different imprints on the CMB.

-The cosmic microwave background is very close to a perfect blackbody but contains very small temperature anisotropies of a few parts in 100,000.
+The CMB is very close to a perfect blackbody but contains very small temperature anisotropies of a few parts in 100,000.
 A sky map of anisotropies can be decomposed into an angular power spectrum, which is observed to contain a series of acoustic peaks at near-equal spacing but different heights.

-The series of peaks can be predicted for any assumed set of cosmological parameters by modern computer codes such as CMBFAST and CAMB, and matching theory to data, therefore, constrains cosmological parameters.
-The first peak mostly shows the density of baryonic matter, while the third peak relates mostly to the density of dark matter, measuring the density of matter and the density of atoms.
+The locations of these peaks depend on cosmological parameters.
+Matching theory to data, therefore, constrains cosmological parameters.

 The CMB anisotropy was first discovered by COBE in 1992, though this had too coarse resolution to detect the acoustic peaks.

 After the discovery of the first acoustic peak by the balloon-borne BOOMERanG experiment in 2000, the power spectrum was precisely observed by WMAP in 2003–2012, and even more precisely by the Planck spacecraft in 2013–2015.
 The results support the Lambda-CDM model.

 The observed CMB angular power spectrum provides powerful evidence in support of dark matter, as its precise structure is well fitted by the Lambda-CDM model, but difficult to reproduce with any competing model such as modified Newtonian dynamics (MOND).